 Crochet Edging Patterns For Receiving Blankets

 Work 1 hdc in each stitch until you reach the corner.
+Sc into 5 stitches, ch 5 and sc into the next stitch to form the picot.
 For this edging, just slip stitch into every stitch.
-The slip stitches form a 2nd layer of v shapes.

 More articles